Skip to content

 Exercise 1: Safe String Library

-Implement a set of safe string operation functions where each function knows the destination buffer size and automatically handles truncation and termination:
+Implement a set of safe string manipulation functions where each function is aware of the destination buffer size and automatically handles truncation and termination:

 c